ammaratef45/goryon/android/fastlane/README.md

 # Available Actions
 ## Android
-### android deploy
+### android deploy_alpha
 ```
-fastlane android deploy
+fastlane android deploy_alpha
 ```
 Runs all the tests

-Deploy a new version to the Google Play
+Deploy a new version to the Google Play to Alpha track

 ----